Check out Singapore Airlines' new luxury suites

 It's not the only Asian carrier facing turbulence.
 Hong Kong's Cathay Pacific (CPCAY) lost roughly $260 million in the first six months of its financial year as it tried to fend off growing pressure from mainland Chinese airlines.

-Singapore Airlines said it plans to roll out the redesign across its entire fleet of A380s.
+Singapore said it plans to roll out the redesign across its entire fleet of A380s.
 The carrier is due to receive the first of five new aircraft next month and will also retrofit the 14 A380s it already has in service by 2020.

-The airline was a launch customer for the giant Airbus (EADSF) plane back in 2007.
+The airline was the first to fly the superjumbo a decade ago.

-The A380 has had a troubled history, with Airbus cutting manufacturing from 30 aircraft to 12 annually.
-Customers have instead generally preferred twin-engine, long-range aircraft like Airbus' A350 and rival Boeing (BA)'s 777.
+The A380 has had a troubled commercial history, with Airbus cutting annual production from 30 aircraft to 12 starting next year -- and then just nine in 2019.
+Customers have instead generally preferred smaller twin-engine aircraft like Airbus' A350 and Boeing (BA)'s 777 and 787.